-Quote Parameters dialog – The dialog that is available via the Markets Selector and contains the parameters that influence the premium.
+Quote Parameters dialog – The dialog that is available via the Quote request page and contains the parameters that influence the premium.
 It may include the "Coverage", "Limits & Deductibles", "Payment Plan", "Terms & Conditions", and "Rating" tabs (or sections), which are shown only if this data is available.

 Quote request status – The status associated with a market’s offer (Quote) for a policy, which can be accepted or declined.
 The market uploads or generates the quote, which is then sent to the agent in response to their Request for Quote.
 For more information, see Statuses in Appulate.

 Record – The generic name for a Request for Quote or a policy, used in a general way or when both of these terms are implied (e.g. Record status).

 Record status – The main status of a Request for Quote or policy that shows its current state: "Request in Progress", "Quote Declined by Insured", "Active Policy", etc. For more information, see Statuses in Appulate.

 Request to Bind (RtB) – The final stage of the insurance workflow, initiated after a market provides a Quote and the insured agrees to its terms and conditions.
 The agent then sends the market a Request to Bind the policy, providing any associated documents such as signed ACORD forms, Loss Runs, and others.
 See Policy binding